jamesyin96/conference_central/README.md

 ## Task 2: Add Sessions to User Wishlist
 ### Design
-Since each session does not belong to a particular user, we don't want each user to have an entity for each session in his/her wishlist.
+Since each session does not particularly belong to a user, we don't want each user to have an entity copy for each session in his/her wishlist.
 Instead, we just need to save a list of keys that can represent sessions in the wishlist.

-To do this, we add a sessionWishList property in Profile kind.
-This property is string and repeated, which can save more space than storing the whole session infomation.
+To do this, we add a sessionWishList property into Profile kind.
+This property is string and repeated, which takes less space than storing the whole session infomation.
 When we want to retrieve session information, we just need to get the key first and then fetch information using the key.

-We don't want to force people to register for the meeting in order to add sessions into wishlist,so everyone can add sessions into their wishlist.
+We don't want to force people to register for the meeting in order to add sessions to wishlist, so everyone can add sessions into their wishlist.

 ### Endpoint APIs
 - addSessionToWishlist(SessionKey) -- adds the session to the user's list of sessions they are interested in attending